 Let's examine the definition of "luxury".
 Google defines it as "the state of great comfort and extravagant living" and "an inessential, desirable item that is expensive or difficult to obtain" while Merriam-Webster defines it as "a condition of abundance or great ease and comfort" and "something adding to pleasure or comfort but not absolutely necessary".

-Taking into account those definitions, the answer is that there is no watch under $500 that can be considered a luxury watch.
+Taking into account those definitions, the answer is that there is no watch under $200 or even $500 that can be considered a luxury watch.

 However, there are nice, elegant watches that look classy and can be had for less than $500.
 Before we get into what those watches are, let's start with a word of caution of what not to buy.